gmf|us|en|financial-resources|articles|moving-out-tips en_us en-us

 Apply Now

 At the time, I was halfway finished with my bachelor’s degree, and I thought I knew it all.
 But here’s what I didn’t know: how to manage my money.
-Below are the five things I wish I’d known before leaving my parents’ house and striking out on my own that could have saved me a lot of money.
+Here are five things that — I soon found out — would have helped me save money and avoid costly mistakes during my first venture into independent living.

 1. How to budget